Projects

 How can academic researchers lend their intellectual strengths and energies to more directly help create better ethical futures?

 This project focuses on developing methods for including more future-oriented or speculative elements in studies of socio-technical contexts and relations.
+It brings consideration of present and near-future ethics more centrally to speculative futuremaking methods

 Tracing the Circulation of Communicative Objects